Genital Herpes

 • Always use condoms or dams and water-based lubricant.
 But remember, they only protect the area of skin that they cover.

-• Before you have sex, talk with your partner about the importance of safe sex.
+• Before you have sex, talk with your partner about the importance of safe sex and sexual health.

 • Get regular STI tests.